Bayview–Hunters Point, San Francisco: Ghost streets

-The Bayview and Hunter's Point has many "ghost streets", streets with long corridors that have been since the 1940s.
+The Bayview and Hunters Point has many "ghost streets", streets with long corridors that have been since the 1940s.
 "Ghost streets" exist at the streets Westbrook and Hunters View at the Westbook Public Housing at Fitch Street above Innes Avenue, "Hudson Street" (the fence) above Hawes and Innes.
 The slope here is a hotspot of native habitat, so aficionados of plants and insects.
 The locals treat Hudson Street as a way of relieving the heavy traffic on Hunters Point Blvd and Innes Avenue.
 Another is Earl Street which runs along the fence separating the India Basin Open Space and some private properties from the former Naval Base.

 "All My USO'S"

 Yearly at Gilman Park in Bayview, the Polynesian and Samoan community host a BBQ called "All My Uso's" (AMU).
 The BBQ is held to honor both the heritage of the communities as well as the humanity amongst people.
-Every year one of the founders JT Mauia who passed of cancer and community activist Taeotui "Jungle Joe" who tragically passed from gun violence are honored.
+Every year one of the founders JT Mauia who passed of cancer and community activist Taeotui "Jungle Joe" who died from gun violence are honored.
 At the barbecue kids get free haircuts and face-paint jobs are also offered.
-All My Uso's (AMU) was founded in San Francisco, CA in 2015 and established as a non-profit organization in 2017.
-AMU’s mission is to promote cultural identity while celebrating diversity and empowerment in underrepresented communities.
+All My Uso's (AMU) was founded in San Francisco in 2015 and established as a non-profit organization in 2017.
+AMU's mission is to promote cultural identity while celebrating diversity and empowerment in underrepresented communities.

 Businesses on the Third Street Corridor

-Also along the Third Street corridor there were two Walgreens.
-One was located in the Bayview Plaza (which closed in 2019) and another on Williams and Third Street (previously a meat packing company which burned to the ground).
-There is also a McDonald's located on Wallace Street and a Starbucks coffee in the Bayview Plaza.

-Speakeasy Brewery offers tours and beer, and hosts live music at their "Final Friday" events.
-Restaurants such as Chef Eskender Aseged's Radio Africa & Kitchen, Old Skool Cafe, The Jazz Room, Limón Rotisserie, and Brown Sugar Kitchen, join an existing group of established restaurants up and down the Third Street corridor, including Frisco Fried, El Azteca burrito shop, Las Isletas, Yvonne's Southern Sweets, and "Butcher Town" which includes Gratta Wines and Fox and Lion Bakery.
-The San Francisco Wholesale Produce Market, located on Jerrold Avenue, has been at the center of food distribution in San Francisco since long before moving to its Bayview location in 1963.

 After 60 years, the historic and iconic Sam Jordan's Bar and Grill at 4004 3rd Street closed in 2019.
 Sam Jordan's Bar and Grill was the oldest African-American bar in San Francisco.
 The Galvez block was renamed "Sam Jordan's Way" in his honor.

+The San Francisco Wholesale Produce Market, located on Jerrold Avenue, has been at the center of food distribution in San Francisco since long before moving to its Bayview location in 1963.

 In June 2020, San Francisco native, Reese Benton, opened the city's first black-owned woman-led cannabis dispensary, Posh Green Retail Store.

 A Lucky's grocery store opened at Bayview Plaza (the site where the old Walgreens stood) in 2022.